FindMySchool LogoFindMySchool

 Behaviour is calm and orderly.
 Ofsted noted that classrooms are "positive places in which to teach and learn," with pupils working diligently and with enthusiasm.
 The school maintains a traditional uniform policy and firm-but-fair discipline approach.
 Students feel visibly safe and welcome.

-In 2024, the school achieved an Attainment 8 score of 48.2, slightly above the England average of 45.9.
-This modest margin reflects the school's comprehensive intake and deliberate non-selective admissions policy.
+In the current 2025 dataset, the school has an Attainment 8 score of 46.7.
+This remains close to the national middle for a comprehensive intake.
 The Progress 8 score of +0.14 indicates pupils make above-average progress from their Key Stage 2 starting points — a meaningful indicator in a mixed-ability school.

-The school ranks 2,257th in England for GCSE outcomes, placing it in the middle 35% of schools nationally (FindMySchool data).
+The school ranks 1,936th in England for GCSE outcomes, placing it in the national middle range (FindMySchool data).
 Locally, it ranks 12th among St Albans secondary schools.
-5% of pupils achieved grades 5 or above across the English Baccalaureate subjects (English, Mathematics, Science, History, Geography, Languages), below the England average of around 40%.
-This reflects the comprehensive character of the intake and the school's focus on breadth rather than selective technical specialisms.
+8% of pupils achieved grades 5 or above across the English Baccalaureate subjects (English, Mathematics, Science, History, Geography, Languages).
+This reflects the comprehensive character of the intake and the school’s focus on breadth rather than selective technical specialisms.

-A-level results show similar middling patterns.
-Just 3% of entries achieved A* grades, and 15% achieved A grades, with 53% reaching A*–B combined.
-These figures sit slightly below England averages of approximately 24% (A*–A) and 47% (A*–B).
-The school ranks 1,290th in England at A-level, placing it in the middle-to-lower portion of the national range.
+A-level results show a lower-middle pattern.
+In the current dataset, 0% of entries achieved A* grades, 10% achieved A grades, and 30% reached A*–B combined.
+The school ranks 2,174th in England at A-level, placing it in the lower part of the national range.

 The positive framing here is institutional progression: 50% of sixth-form leavers progressed to university in the 2023-24 cohort, with smaller numbers entering further education (4%) and apprenticeships (2%).
 The remaining students moved into employment or other pathways.
 This represents solid, purposeful post-16 transitions for a comprehensive sixth form.